-- Enter package code UA23 in the package code box.
+- By place order, enter package code UA23 in the package code box.
 (This is the code for USM.)

 - Enter a Personal Identification Number (PIN) when prompted to do so.
 The PIN is the Southern Miss emplid (a 6-digit number without the “w” in front.)